 Using The MIDI Controller Arpeggiator

-Is It Possible To Be A Music Producer Without A MIDI Controller?
+Is It Possible To Be A Music Producer Without A Controller?

 Yes, it is possible.
 However, you will most like want some sort of keyboard to plug into your laptop so you’re not just programming all of the notes.
 You can program the notes using a mouse, but this will take a very long time to come up with parts.
 Even if the music producer is trying to save money, not having some sort of keyboard can hinder them when producing.

-You can use your keyboard for so many different things while producing that it would only be a setback to not be using one.
+You can use these for so many different things while producing that it would only be a setback to not be using one.

 MIDI Keyboards Over The Years